dfoshidero/RLModels-Doom_CartPole/README.md

 **Rewards**: The agent receives +1 for each enemy killed and a -1 penalty upon death.
 The episode ends when the agent dies, with the objective to maximize the reward by effectively using the available ammunition and managing health against enemy attacks.

 ### CartPole: Benchmark
 The CartPole environment serves as a simpler benchmark to test basic RL model functionality and performance before applying them to more complex scenarios like VizDoom.
+The agents goal is to simply balance a pole.
+The cart may move and right.

 ## Model Directories
 The repository includes separate directories for each RL model applied to both the CartPole and VizDoom environments.
 Below is a list of all the available model implementations: